Edvinas1122/wrapAPI/README.md

 `api_wrapper` is a simple wrapper that lets explicitly define API endpoints in a configuration file.

 It is an API layer abstraction.
-An Updated 3rd alpha version autogenerates methods from endpoints.

 If you interested in api wrapping, generating automated tests, documentation, check swagger api [here](https://swagger.io/).
 This project meant to be learning.